brdv/prodtest-docs/docs/tip-basics/dark-launch/dark-launch.md

 The second type of dark launches is a use case where the requests originates from within your infrastructure.
 The request originates from a service A and goes to service B. Since this all happens within your infrastructure, this type of dark launch is called an internal dark launch.
 There are several ways to implement an internal dark launch. **_This use case will be explored in a later iteration._**

 Which option is best suited for you, depends on your use case.
 Basically it depends of the architecture and the origin of the request you will use.
-If you want to dark launch something that recieves requests through a proxy, take advantage of that proxy.
+If you want to dark launch something that receives requests through a proxy, take advantage of that proxy.
 An example implementation can be [found here](/demo/examples/external-dl).
-If your use case consists of communication withing a cluster between two services, a proxy implementation of a dark launch might not suffice.
+If your use case consists of communication within a cluster between two services, a proxy implementation of a dark launch might not suffice.
 In that case, look into other options as [described here](#).

 ### External